La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/README.md

 ## Features:
-- Machine Learning and Neural Network Price Forecasting using LSTM, ARIMA, and MSGARCH.
+- Comprehensive Price Forecasting using ARIMA, and MSGARCH.
 - Dynamic Conditional Correlation (DCC) Analysis with 2 Assets.
 - Multivariate and Univariate Model Analysis with sGARCH, eGARCH, and gjrGARCH.
 - Historical Risk Analysis with VaR and ES.